-There are no proposed non-standard estates required for the Project.
+Currently, there are no proposed non-standard estates for the Project.
 However, the Project requires a right to construct floodwalls within railroad-owned (Conrail) property.
-There are 16 parcels owned by Conrail.
+There are 18 parcels owned by Conrail.
 Approximately 2.58 acres are required for the Project, with ± 1.32 acres required in permanent easements and ± 1.26 acres required in temporary easements.

-Coordination is on-going with Conrail to assess the Project's impact to railroad operations while also seeking to identify the pathway and legal mechanism that would allow Project construction on railroad property.
+Coordination is on-going with Conrail to assess the Project's impact to railroad operations while also seeking to identify the pathway and legal mechanism that would allow for the construction, operation and maintenance of Project.
 There are likely several Surface Transportation Board regulations, as well as the Interstate Commission Termination Act, that would apply.
+Additionally, the Project relies on tying floodwalls into existing high ground.
+Land use restrictions may be required in those areas of high ground to prevent future development or degradation that could otherwise reduce the intended benefits of the Project.
 Consequently, it may be determined that a non-standard estate is required over railroad-owned property.